Sundara Purushan (1996 film)

-Sundara Purushan is a 1996 Indian Tamil-language comedy drama film directed by Sabapathy Dekshinamurthy, starring Livingston and Rambha.
-The film dealt with the serious issue of unwilling marriages but with a comical undertone.
+Sundara Purushan is a 1996 Indian Tamil-language comedy drama film directed by Sabapathy Dekshinamurthy and produced by R. B. Choudary, starring Livingston and Rambha.
+The film deals with the serious issue of unwilling marriages but with a comical undertone.
 Livingston also wrote the story and the screenplay for the film.
 It was released on 12 July 1996.
 The film was remade in Telugu as Andala Ramudu (2006).